hucker/bstruct/readme.md

 # StructLib

 `StructLib` is a Python class that offers a more human-friendly interface to the `struct` module, allowing packing and unpacking of C-like struct data.
+StructLib is a thin wrapper on top of the `struct` module.
+This module provides for human readable packet definitions using intuitive strings rather than single character types that allow:

+`little_endian ubyte byte uint16 int16 uint32 int32 uint64 int64`

+instead of

+`<BbHhIiQq`

+Some useful binary viewing tools are also provided.

 ## Features